 Now, realize that I’m not talking about your run-of-the-mill wildfire, minor flood, or any other event that is an inconvenience for a few days.
 Even though those can be stressful situations, they don’t tend to change most people’s behavior.

 I’m talking about a catastrophic disaster, one that destroys hundreds of homes and businesses and crushes a community’s way of life.
 It could be a major earthquake, a widespread and long-lasting power outage, or a Katrina-level storm.
-It’s a situation where it is obvious to everyone that serious help is needed, and yet help could be days or weeks away.
+In this situation, it is obvious to everyone that serious help is needed, yet help could be days or weeks away.

-That’s when it’s likely that morally compromised individuals and groups start looking for supplies they can take to solve their immediate needs or to make a buck at your expense.
-They may make the choice to take your food and supplies and your home.
+That’s when morally compromised individuals and groups are likely to start looking for supplies to solve their immediate needs or to make a buck at your expense.
+They may choose to take your food, supplies, and home.

 How likely is a home invasion scenario?